 Laparoscopic weight loss surgery, healthy eating habits, and moderate exercise have led to a successful formula for thousands of patients at our practice.
 We invite you to read success stories that some of our patients have shared of their results after bariatric surgery.

 Not all of the operations work the same, some may yield different results.
-Have a private consultation with Dr. David Kim, Dr. Bridget Holden, and their staff of dietitians and patient advocates.
-Dr. Kim has treated over 5,000 successful patients.
+Have a private consultation with one of our experienced weight loss surgeons and their staff of dietitians and patient advocates.
 They will help you find a successful operation designed to fit your personal needs and lifestyle.

 Are there risks to bariatric surgery?